tcollins6049/Technical-Documentation/README.md

 1. First you will need to go into the program you will be using to run these files.
 2. Make a new file, IntStack.java
-3. Copy and paste the code below into that file.
+3. Copy and paste the code below into that file or download the IntStack.java file from github.

 ```
 public class IntStack {